 The Home Office estimates that there are 13,000 victims of trafficking in the UK.
-Many of these victims suffer commercial sexual exploitation, young women and girls are disproportionaly affected by this crime.
+Many of these victims suffer commercial sexual exploitation, young women and girls are disproportionately affected by this crime.
 Only 1% ever escape.
 Sex trafficking occurs across the country.
-Traffickers parasitise the infrastructure of legitimate businesses such as hotels and clubs, as well as illegal sector brothels, to sell the services of trafficking victims.
+Traffickers parasitise the infrastructure of legitimate businesses such as hotels and clubs, as well as brothels (illegal), to sell the services of trafficking victims.

 SAFE fights trafficking by helping businesses put into place self regulatory mechanisms and standards which ensure that victims of trafficking cannot be exploited within these businesses.
 We educate employees so they can identify possible victims.
 We provide reporting mechanisms, specialist support and suitable intervention plans for when a trafficking victim has been identified.
 We are able to do this because of our experience of prevention, identification and rescue of victims of trafficking from within the UK sex industry.